bill-auger/av-caster/CONTRIBUTING.md

 * Developers: please issue pull requests against the [upstream 'development' branch: https://github.com/bill-auger/av-caster](https://github.com/bill-auger/av-caster/tree/development).
 * Designers: please issue pull requests against the [upstream 'design' branch: https://github.com/bill-auger/av-caster](https://github.com/bill-auger/av-caster/tree/design).

 Note that branches other than 'master' tend to be rebased often so you may need to force pull those.
-Please rebase all pull requests on/into the latest development or design HEAD and squash trivial commits but try to retain significant notable commits (see example below).
+Please rebase all pull requests onto the latest development or design HEAD and squash trivial commits but try to retain significant notable commits (see example below).
 Ideally in this way, all upstream branches should be a fast-foreward from master and so re-sync should be simple.

 ### Commit Messages